-"Psychagogy" (in Greek), the intellectual/moral uplift, through listening to what is happening in the present, I learn to listen to the inner pulses of my soul and body.
+"Psychagogy" (in Greek), the intellectual/moral uplift, through listening to what is happening in the present, I learn to listen to they are regulated by algorithms.
+Also, the use of the internet, algorithms, artificial intelligence, operate without the legal safeguards of users, regarding the right to privacy and the ethical framework of online contacts.